 This past September, Darryl George, a 17-year-old Junior at Barbers Hill High School, was similarly punished with a two-week suspension for refusing to cut his twisted dreadlocks.

-George’s district superintendent, Gregg Poole claimed this injustice was a “teaching (of) sacrifice,” and professed that “there (was) a psychological benefit,” to George cutting his locs he has spent over 10 years growing.
+George’s district superintendent, Gregg Poole claimed this injustice was a “teaching of sacrifice,” and professed that there was a psychological benefit, to George cutting his locs he has spent over 10 years growing.

 These ideas of ethnic hair and hairstyles being “unkempt” and “unprofessional” aren’t unique to recent decades.
 Blatant acts of discrimination and attempts to shame natural, Black hair have been a flagrant trend of America’s history from the very beginning.
 The era of slavery and reconstruction years following it set the stage for ruthless stereotyping and racism against Black hair.